codemilli/wikis/Hooks-and-callbacks.md

-(This feature is in the "hook" branch as of April 30, 2011.)

 ## Hooks

 Guard has a hook mechanism that allows you to insert callbacks for individual Guards.
 By default, each of the Guard instance methods has a **"_begin"** and an **"_end"** hook.
 For example, the `Guard::Guard#start` method has a _:start_begin_ hook that is run immediately before `Guard::Guard#start` and a _:start_end_ hook that is run immediately after `Guard::Guard#start`.